Josiah Wedgwood, 1st Baron Wedgwood: Cabinet and the Lords

 In 1941 Wedgwood toured the United States to put putting Britain's case against Germany at public meetings.
 Whilst Wedgwood was in America, Churchill offered him a peerage and invited him to sit for Labour in the House of Lords.
 Wedgwood accepted, resigned as MP for Newcastle-under-Lyme after 36 years and became Baron Wedgwood, of Barlaston in the County of Stafford on 21 January 1942.
 The following year he died in London aged 71.

 Zionism

 Wedgwood was impressed by his contact with the Zion Mule Corps in 1915, while he served in the First World War, and said that he first became aware of Zionism "as a creed" in 1916 when Dorothy Richardson invited him to address a Zionist meeting.
-In October 1926, Wedgwood, a devoted Zionist, visited Palestine and challenged the Mandatory government's policies in his 1928 book The Seventh Dominion, accusing the British administration of hindering the country's social and economic development.
+In October 1926, Wedgwood, a devoted Zionist, visited Palestine and challenged the Mandatory government's policies in his 1928 book The Seventh Dominion, accusing it of hindering the country's social and economic development.
 In 1942, he prefaced the booklet STOP THEM NOW, the first public report printed in English about the continuous destruction of the Jews in German-occupied territories: "The Huns and the Mongols, Tamerlane with his mountains of skulls, all these demons of long ago were patterns of chivalry compared with the pureblooded devils into which Hitler has converted Germans".